The Endless Search For New Suppliers

 NAME, CEO

-Social proof can be a very powerful tool for an online store.
-If you’ve managed to score a business relationship with a well-known brand in this month’s subscription box, then it’s a good idea to mention them in the email.
+If you recently landed a business relationship with a well-known brand, it’s a good idea to mention them in your cold call email.

-When you’re cold emailing the deck is stacked against you, so you want to build credibility in any way you can to boost your negotiating power, whether your goal is to avoid having to pay upfront for cash flow reasons or obtain a sellers permit as a new business wanting to stock a particular licensed product.
-Highlighting your track record is a great way to do this.
+When you’re cold-emailing, the deck is stacked against you, so you want to build credibility in any way you can to boost your negotiating power.

 Hello,